FerretDB/FerretDB/website/blog/2024-01-29-new-ferretdb-v119-release.md

 ## Other changes

-Many of the recent changes have gone into enabling support for authentication on FerretDB.
+Many of the recent changes have gone into enabling better support for authentication on FerretDB.
 To make that possible, we've recently added support for more user management commands, such as the `updateUser` command.

-We hope to have support for authentication available in future releases.

 For other changes in this release, see the [release note here](https://github.com/FerretDB/FerretDB/releases/tag/v1.19.0).